Thinking Out Loud #9

 Hiding within the shadows of our decision-making, like a passive aggressive troll giggling to its self.
 Watching and waiting before it makes its move on our dreams!

 So lets start by shining a light on this cheeky little monkey.
-But before I do that, I would like to point out there are two types of doubt, the angelic and the troll (sounds like a book, right?!).
-One is a caution, offering a little common sense – you’re not going to be able to fly a plane if you don’t know how to.
-The other of course is self-doubt, actively slowing and even stopping your progress in life.
+But before I do that, I would like to point out there are two types of doubt, the angelic and the troll.
+One is a caution, offering a little common sense.
+The other is self-doubt, actively slowing and even stopping your progress in life.
 Nuts to that!

 While researching this topic I came across an article written by Dr. Gregory Jantz: how to move beyond doubt.
 This got me thinking about the Smile article I just posted.

 Two of the tips talk about finding a mentor, and real friends who encourage your ability to achieve your goals.
-That’s also a core belief held by successful entrepreneurs.
-The theory behind this is simple, other people who doesn’t share your beliefs can have negative effects on your opinions, and vice versa.
+Which is a core belief held by successful entrepreneurs.
+The theory behind this is simple, people who don’t share your beliefs can have negative effects on your opinions, and vice versa.
 To counter this, we’re told to surround ourselves with people who share our beliefs, passions and desires.
 From there we grow!

 I think you’ll agree, if you let go of all the negative thoughts bouncing around your noggin, life although challenging, would open up to you.